fladdict/llmermaid/README.md

 C --> D
 D --> E
 E --> F
-E --> B : Add extra search.
+E --> B : Conduct additional research if needed.
-E --> D : Add extra info.
+E --> D : Integrate new findings or improvements.
 F --> [*]

-A: Write down 3 topic that should be searched.
+A: Select and list 3 specific topics related to the theme to be researched.
-B: Search one of the topic and summarize.
-Save the result into ".txt" file.
+B: Research one of the selected topics, summarize the findings, and save them in a ".txt" file.
-C: Repeat until complete
+C: Review the progress.
+If all topics haven't been researched, return to B.
-D: Generate well documented final report with saved files.
+D: Create a comprehensive and well-documented final report using the saved summaries.
-E: Review final report.
-Describe how to make report better.
+E: Review the final report and identify areas for improvement or additional information.
-F: Complete
+F: Finalize the report, ensuring it is complete and well-structured.
 ```

 ## Painting Agent